yaronkaikov/scylla/docs/architecture/raft.rst

 When all the nodes in the cluster and updated and restarted, the cluster will start the **internal Raft upgrade procedure**.
 **You must then verify** that the internal Raft upgrade procedure has finished successfully.
 Refer to the :ref:`next section <verify-raft-procedure>`.

-You can also enable the ``consistent_cluster_management`` flag while performing :doc:`rolling upgrade from 5.1 to 5.2 </upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic>`: update ``scylla.yaml`` before restarting each node.
+You can also enable the ``consistent_cluster_management`` flag while performing `rolling upgrade from 5.1 to 5.2 <https://docs.scylladb.com/master/upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic.html>`_: update ``scylla.yaml`` before restarting each node.
 The internal Raft upgrade procedure will start as soon as the last node was upgraded and restarted.
 As above, this requires :ref:`verifying <verify-raft-procedure>` that this internal procedure successfully finishes.

 Finally, you can enable the ``consistent_cluster_management`` flag when creating a new cluster.
 This does not use the internal Raft upgrade procedure; instead, Raft is functioning in the cluster and managing schema right from the start.